SF Black Unity Group

 - Economic Equity – The Unity Group actively works to break down any barriers to employment based on race, religion, sexual preference, natural origin, or criminal record.
 We work with several nonprofits to convince companies to hire formerly incarcerated people and to help formerly incarcerated people obtain good jobs so that they can afford to live comfortably in the Bay Area.

-- Electoral Politics – The Unity Group works with several groups to register young voters and voters of color in purple and red states.
-We advocate that voting should be made as easy as possible and resist attempts to prevent all efforts to prevent citizens from voting.
+- Electoral Politics – The Unity Group works with a number of national organizations to register and encourage to vote young voters and voters of color in purple and red states and in selected districts in California.
+This work had an impact in the November elections in Virginia and Kentucky.
+The Unity Group advocates that voting should be made as easy as possible and resists all attempts to prevent citizens from voting.

 9:30 am - 11:30 am | Emanu-El’s Side by Side program introduces our youngest children…